 What kind of car insurance am I required to carry?

 The minimum car insurance you’re required to carry varies by state.
+In some states, you can find 12-month car insurance policies, while others only offer coverage for six months.
 In addition to the type of state-mandated coverage you need, you need to carry specific amounts of that coverage.

 All 50 states and Washington D.C. require drivers to carry property damage liability coverage.
 Of course, the amount you need to carry varies by state.

 California, Massachusetts, New Jersey, and Pennsylvania each require drivers to have $5,000 in property damage liability coverage.
 Twenty-two states, including Ohio and Texas, require drivers to carry $25,000 in property damage coverage, while the remaining states fall somewhere in between.

 Also, about 50% of the states require drivers to carry uninsured or underinsured motorist coverage.
 A handful of states, including Florida, North Carolina, and New Jersey, require you to carry personal injury protection (PIP) coverage.

 SR-22s are “certificates of financial responsibility” required by certain states after your license is suspended.
 To obtain one, your insurer must file a form with the state to certify that you have the proper amount of insurance required.

 What documents work as proof of auto insurance?

 Your insurance card is the main form of proof of liability insurance.
 Online proof of insurance is also accepted in all 50 states and Washington D.C., An SR-22 or declaration page from your insurance company also counts as proof.